SAMMISolutions/SAMMISolutions.github.io/collections/_extensions/discord_controls.md

     - See Everything - Access a list of all channels, members, and emojis in your server.
     - Find Anyone - Easily search for members and see their information.
     - Manage Messages - View, make, change, or delete messages in your channel.
+    - Create Messages with Attachments and Embeds - Send messages with images, files, and embeds.
     - Handle Reactions - Get, create, and remove reactions to messages.
     - Send Direct Messages - Shoot private messages to members of your server.
     - Take Care of Roles - View, add or remove member roles - it's never been easier!